deepjavalibrary/djl/examples/docs/train_mnist_mlp.md

 ### Build the project and run

-The following command will train the model for two epochs.
+The following command trains the model for two epochs.
 The trained model is saved in the `build/model` folder.

 ```
 cd examples